tapasmishra/tapasmishra.github.io/_posts/2022-07-16-How-to-create-a-Kubernetes-Cluster-Using-minikube.md

 ## Step 4 — Deploying and Testing a Sample App

-You can use the kubectl command to deploy a test application to your Minikube cluster.
-The following command will retrieve and deploy a sample Kubernetes application – in this case, Google’s hello-app.
+Let's deploy `Google’s hello-app` in our cluster using `kubectl` command.
+Execute the below command to deploy:

 ```
 kubectl create deployment web --image=gcr.io/google-samples/hello-app:1.0
 ```

-This command creates a deployment, which you are calling web inside your cluster, from a remote image called hello-app on gcr.io, Google’s container registry.

-Next, expose the web deployment as a Kubernetes Service, specifying a static port where it will be accessible with --type=NodePort and --port=8080:
+Basically the above command will pull the `1.0` versoin of the `hello-app` image from `gcr.io` container regiesty.
+To access the deployed application now we have to expose it as a service, specifying a static port where it will be accessible with `--type=NodePort` and `--port=8080`:

 ```
 kubectl expose deployment web --type=NodePort --port=8080